 I also found callers came through with plenty of volume and clarity on my end.
 The speakerphone isn't as clear, but it does the job.

-The phone app has been overhauled again in Android 4.4.4 and it's very convenient to use.
+The phone app has been overhauled again in Android 5.0 and it's very convenient to use.
 The last call is listed at the top and then you get big contact spaces for your most frequently contacted friends and family.
-As with so much else expect this to get a new look with Android 5.0.

 When you do need to call a more distant contact you can just type in the search bar at the top and you'll rarely have to enter more than a couple of letters before they pop up.